wheelercj/chriswheeler.dev/content/posts/go-dev-tools.md

 `go install github.com/sqlc-dev/sqlc/cmd/sqlc@latest`

 Generate type-safe code from SQL.
-Use of ORMs is strongly discouraged by almost all Go developers.
+This tool writes most of the database-related code you would have written anyways.
+One of many reasons sqlc is popular is because the use of ORMs in Go is strongly discouraged by almost all Go developers.

 **[goose](https://github.com/pressly/goose)**